tilaboy/tk-nn-classifier/README.md

 ### 5. more config

-Now you have train and eval set, you probably don't want to change it all the time.
+There is many options you could add, e.g. Now you have train and eval set, and you probably don't want to change it all the time.

-Likely you can also specify it in your config.
+You can also specify it in your config.
 You can also specify more test sets, as mentioned ealier, and label mapping files.
 For example:

 ```